cober2019/ios-xe-bandwidth-monitor/README.rst

     |   7.
 Start the API using "Python3 api_routes.py"
     |   8.
 Go back to the web app and login to your device

+**Other**
+  This program communicates  using two protocols, ssh and https/restconf.
+All connectivity is located in BackendModules/device_calls.py

 .. image:: https://github.com/cober2019/ios-xe-bandwidth-monitor/blob/main/images/liveInterfaces.PNG